echyn/echyn.github.io/research.md

 subtitle:
 ---

-## Peer Reviewed Publications (Including Forthcoming)
+## Peer Reviewed Publications
 ----

-- Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children (Accepted at the *American Economic Review*)
+- Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children (Forthcoming at the *American Economic Review*)
-- <small> Predictors of Successful Housing Voucher Lease-Up and Implications for Estimated Labor Market Responses (with Josh Hyman and Max Kapustin) (Accepted at the *Journal of Policy Analysis and Management*) </small>
+- Predictors of Successful Housing Voucher Lease-Up and Implications for Estimated Labor Market Responses (with Josh Hyman and Max Kapustin) (Forthcoming at the *Journal of Policy Analysis and Management*)

 ## Working Papers
 ----

-- <small> Advertising, Reputation and Environmental Stewardship: Evidence from the BP Oil Spill (with Lint Barrage and Justine Hastings) (Revise and Resubmit at the *American Economic Journal: Economic Policy*) </small>
+- Advertising, Reputation and Environmental Stewardship: Evidence from the BP Oil Spill (with Lint Barrage and Justine Hastings) (Revise and Resubmit at the *American Economic Journal: Economic Policy*)
-- <small> Pay Me Later: The Impact of a Simple Employer-based Savings Scheme (with Lasse Brune and Jason Kerwin) </small>
+- Pay Me Later: The Impact of a Simple Employer-based Savings Scheme (with Lasse Brune and Jason Kerwin)
-- <small> Peers and Motivation at Work: Evidence from a Firm Experiment in Malawi (with Lasse Brune and Jason Kerwin) </small>
+- Peers and Motivation at Work: Evidence from a Firm Experiment in Malawi (with Lasse Brune and Jason Kerwin)
-- <small> The Impact of Paid Sick Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings) </small>
+- The Impact of Paid Sick Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)
-- <small> The Impact of Paid Maternity Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings) </small>
+- The Impact of Paid Maternity Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)
-- <small> Leveraging Machine Learning for Optimal Policy: Evidence from Reemployment Services (with Zak Campbell and Justine Hastings)
+- Leveraging Machine Learning for Optimal Policy: Evidence from Reemployment Services (with Zak Campbell and Justine Hastings)
-- <small> How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey) </small>
+- How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)

 ## Abstracts and Links to Papers:
 ---